 These objects are ambassadors from a world that flesh-and-blood people created, inhabited, and fought to preserve.
 The items that belonged to families and individuals represent personal experience of global significance.

 Nazi rhetoric and propaganda are also represented in the collections—including the 1927 volume of Hitler’s Mein Kampf (My Struggle) that belonged to Heinrich Himmler and bears his extensive notes.

 Some of the more than 30,000 items in the Museum’s collection are featured in the Auschwitz.
 Not long ago.
 Not far away. exhibition; others are featured in Ordinary Treasures: Highlights from the Museum of Jewish Heritage Collection, Rendering Witness: Holocaust-Era Art as Testimony, and other special exhibitions.

 Visitors to the Museum can explore documents, textiles, Judaica, toys, musical instruments, diaries and memoirs, posters, and other visual materials.

-Visitors can also discover approximately 4,000 audio and video testimonies by Holocaust survivors, liberators, rescuers, Jews who served in the Allied Armies during World War II, and many others.
+The Museum collections also include approximately 3,800 audio and video testimonies by Holocaust survivors, liberators, rescuers, Jews who served in the Allied Armies during World War II, and many others.

 For information about the collections or to make an appointment to view materials, please review the pages linked from the left navigation.